davidcyuan/Graphics-Skinning/README.md

 Skinning:
   As specified in the assignment page.

+Animation: As specified.
+Preview: As specified, no scrolling.
+Management: As specified

-Extra credit:  but also translation of the root joints.
+Extra credit: Translation of bones
+Only translate from root point, and not animated.

 Extra Credit Character Model with rigging and skinning: if digit 8 is clicked on the keyboard, the alien model will be displayed and the user can do bone rotations and translations on this figure.